-Man whose info found on Jersey shooter nabbed on gun charge
+Feds: Man linked to Jersey shooter arrested on gun charge

 KEYPORT, N.J.
-(AP) - A New Jersey man whose number was found in the back pocket of one of the perpetrators of last week’s fatal attack on a Jewish market has been arrested for illegally possessing a weapon, federal authorities said.
+(AP) - A man has been arrested for illegally possessing a weapon after his number was found in the pocket of one of the perpetrators of last week’s shootings at a Jewish market in New Jersey, federal authorities said.

-Ahmed A-Hady, of Keyport, 35, was charged with being a felon in possession of a firearm, the U.S. attorney’s office said late Saturday.
-A-Hady hasn’t been charged with providing any of the weapons used in Tuesday’s bloody rampage in Jersey City.
+Ahmed A-Hady of Keyport, 35, was charged with being a felon in possession of a firearm, the U.S. attorney’s office said late Saturday.

-David Anderson and Francine Graham killed Jersey City Police Det.
-Joseph Seals in a cemetery and then stormed a kosher supermarket, killing three people before being killed themselves after a lengthy shootout with police, authorities have said.
-Afterward, a note was found in Anderson’s pocket containing a telephone number and a Keyport address, according to authorities.
+A man and woman killed a police officer in a cemetery and then stormed a kosher supermarket Tuesday, killing three people before being killed themselves.
+Afterward, a note was found in the male shooter’s pocket containing a telephone number and a Keyport address, according to authorities.

-The number belonged to A-Hady, and the address was for a storefront for a pawnshop, officials said.
+The number belonged to A-Hady, and the address was for a storefront for a pawn shop, officials said.
 Records indicated that A-Hady had bought two handguns in 2007 before being convicted of a felony in 2012 that made him ineligible to own firearms.

-When authorities went to the pawnshop and interviewed A-Hady, he acknowledged still owning the weapons but denied that they were on the premises.
-But after receiving a tip about a safe, investigators searched the business and A-Hady’s home and found weapons including three AR-15-style assault rifles, three handguns and one shotgun as well as more than 400 rounds of ammunition, “including a large number of hollow point bullets.”
+When authorities went to the pawn shop and interviewed A-Hady, he acknowledged still owning the weapons but denied that they were on the premises.
+But, after receiving a tip about a safe, investigators searched the business and A-Hady’s home and found weapons and more than 400 rounds of ammunition ”including a large number of hollow point bullets.”

-Anderson and Graham were armed with multiple weapons including an AR-15-style rifle and a shotgun, and a pipe bomb was also found in the stolen U-Haul van they drove to the market.
+No information was provided in the statement about any possible relationship between A-Hady and the attackers.

-No information was provided about any possible relationship between A-Hady and the attackers.
-A-Hady is expected to appear Monday before a federal magistrate; it’s unclear whether he has an attorney, and a message could not be left at a number listed in his name.
+Authorities earlier announced the recovery of a white van they say may be connected to the shootings, which are being investigated as domestic terrorism.

-CBS2NY reported that A-Hady’s brother said the family had never heard of the suspects and the pawnshop didn’t sell firearms.
-“We don’t sell weapons,” Adhem A-Hady told the station.
-“We never sold weapons.
-The only thing that we have in the store is, like, nunchucks.”
+Authorities earlier said the attackers, David Anderson, 47, and Francine Graham, 50, were armed with a variety of weapons, including an AR-15-style rifle and a shotgun, and a pipe bomb was also found in a stolen U-Haul van.

-Authorities on Saturday announced the recovery of a white van they said may be connected to the shootings, which are being investigated as domestic terrorism.
-Authorities have said Anderson, 47, and Graham, 50, had expressed interest in the Black Hebrew Israelites, a fringe religious group whose members often rail against Jews and whites, but that there was no evidence so far that they were members and they are believed to have acted alone.
+The two shot and killed Jersey City Detective Joseph Seals in Bay View Cemetery, then killed Mindel Ferencz, 31, who co-owned the grocery; 24-year-old Moshe Deutsch, a rabbinical student from Brooklyn who was shopping there; and store employee Douglas Miguel Rodriguez, 49, Attorney General Gurbir Grewal said.

-In addition to Seals, the attackers killed Mindel Ferencz, 31, who co-owned the grocery; 24-year-old Moshe Deutsch, a rabbinical student from Brooklyn who was shopping there; and store employee Douglas Miguel Rodriguez, 49, New Jersey Attorney General Gurbir Grewal said last week.
+Officials said they had expressed interest in a fringe religious group called the Black Hebrew Israelites, whose members often rail against Jews and whites, but there was no evidence so far that they were members and they are believed to have acted alone, Grewal said.

 A fourth person in the store was shot and wounded but managed to escape, authorities said.